project1-5/celix/report.md

 1. Succesfully import GTest into the project
 2. Succesfully import GMock into the project
-3. Start a conversion of a test file.
+3. Start a conversion of a test file, along with figuring out how to mock a C function in Google mock

 Finding out how to run the tests took approx. 3-5 hours of time by itself.
 Importing GTest took about the same time, however importing GMock did not take as long (however GMock would not build in the project for one of our members).